NCEAS/scicomp-workshop-template/README.md

 ## Repository Explanation

-This repository is the template for workshops offered by NCEAS Scientific Computing Support Team (SciComp).
+This repository is the template for workshops offered by NCEAS Scientific Computing Support (SciComp) Team.
 This repository (and by extension, future workshops' repositories) creates a website with [Quarto](https://quarto.org/) meaning that web pages can be written with Markdown syntax.
 Following the steps below when creating a new workshop repository guarantees a consistent structure and aesthetic across all workshops (i.e., a consistent "brand").

 ## To Make a New Workshop Repository: